soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365 Threat Intelligence

-Automated Investigation and Response (AIR) (coming soon to [Office 365 Threat Intelligence](office-365-ti.md) capabilities) enables you to run automated investigation and remediation to well-known threats that exist today.
+Automated Investigation and Response (AIR) (coming soon to [Office 365 Advanced Threat Protection](office-365-atp.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
 Read this article to get an overview of AIR and how it can help your organization mitigate threats more effectively and efficiently.

 ## Security playbooks